doraorak/simplePatchFinder/README.md

 Depends on capstone library, you can install it via `brew install capstone` for more information see https://www.capstone-engine.org.

-The binary in the releases page is statically linked to capstone so it should work standalone without any dependencies.
+The binaries in the releases page are statically linked to capstone so it should work standalone without any dependencies.

 # Usage